-But apart from amazing sceneries and great wines, delicious food, and charming cities, Portugal has many interesting events and initiatives linked to contemporary art.
+But apart from amazing sceneries and great wines, delicious food, and charming cities, Lisbon has many interesting events and initiatives linked to contemporary art.
 So much so that the local government encourages and finances art-related events and also provides artists and galleries abroad with funds to promote local Portuguese contemporary artists on the international scene.

 In all this, Lisbon plays, unsurprisingly, a huge role, with several high-quality destinations for contemporary art lovers.
 Between museums and private collections, galleries, and art fairs, Lisbon proves itself as one of the most vibrant cities in Europe.